It can be incredibly frightening.

 Most instances are easy to fix and nothing to worry about.
 But you also need to know when shaking might indicate something serious.

 There are numerous reasons your Yorkie may be shaking.
 Some of them are more serious than others.
 It could be due to an environmental issues like the temperature, or maybe your pup is just overly excited.
 That is especially common in younger Yorkies.

 However, it could also be something much more serious such.
 It could be the result of stress or fear, or a serious health condition like hypoglycemia.

 If you’ve had your Yorkshire Terrier for a while, you should be able to read its body language and behavior.
 You’ll be able to distinguish between normal Yorkie shaking and shaking from an injury or an ailment.

 If the shaking is due to an injury or a disease, contact a vet.
-And if you are ever not sure what is causing the shaking, it is always best to contact a vet, just to be safe.
+In fact, if your Yorkie is acting strangely in any way and you are not sure what is causing it, it is always best to contact a vet, just to be safe.

 Let’s take a closer look at the main reasons Yorkies shake.
 This should help you figure out what is causing your pup to shake and what to do about it.

 A common reason your Yorkie may be shaking is due to temperature.
 If the temperature is too cold, your Yorkie is going to start shaking.
 This is a natural reflex the body uses to bring its temperature back up.